This website uses cookies to improve your experience.

 Happy Flag Day - Celebrate Old Glory

-On June 14, 1777, the Continental Congress that would soon adopt the Articles of Confederation recessed from writing that early agreement between the 13 American colonies and declared: “That the flag of the United States shall be of thirteen stripes of alternate red and white, with a union of thirteen stars of white in a blue field, representing the new constellation.”
+On June 14, 1777, 247 years ago today, the Continental Congress declared, “That the flag of the United States shall be of thirteen stripes of alternate red and white, with a union of thirteen stars of white in a blue field, representing the new constellation.”

 That journey would eventually be memorialized in country star Johnny Cash’s “Ragged Old Flag,” in which he chronicled the noble and storied history of Old Glory.

-Indeed, for generations, our beloved flag has been shot at and hated by the enemies of freedom.
+For generations, our beloved flag has been shot at by the enemies of freedom.
 Our honored dead’s blood has stained her stripes.
-Through the elation of victory and the horrors of defeat, Old Glory has been there for us.
-And we, like the heroes of Iwo Jima, have been there to ensure that she stands upright through it all.
+Through it all, Old Glory has been there for us.
+And we, like the heroes of Iwo Jima, have been there to ensure that she stands upright.

 In many ways, these attacks on our flag resemble the attack against Fort McHenry that prompted the writing of our national anthem.
 When a captured Francis Scott Key watched the nighttime bombing of the fort unfold from the deck of an attacking British ship, his only sign that the Americans had not surrendered or fallen was our American flag, glimpses of which could still be seen, though obscured by smoke.
 As the battle dragged on, however, the flag was soon completely enveloped.
 Key could only guess as to what its final fate had been.